-Anisakan Falls (also known as Dat Taw Gyaint in Burmese) is a nice waterfall hike in the mountains of northern Myanmar.
+Anisakan Falls (also known as the Dat Taw Gyaint Waterfall in Burmese) is a nice hike in the mountains of northern Myanmar.

 This trail is budget friendly, fairly easy to do on a day trip from Mandalay city, and well worth the effort!
 Anisakan has to be the most beautiful waterfall in Myanmar.This travel guide will explain how to get there, and everything you need to know before you go!

 The Dat Taw Gyaint Waterfall is amazing.
 It was easily one of the highlights of our Myanmar trip!

 The unique cone shape reminded me of the Kuang Si Falls in Laos, except this one is not as colorful, although it’s bigger and stronger.

 The crashing noise of the falls is pretty loud, and you feel tiny standing on the rocks next to it.
 This might be the biggest waterfall in Myanmar.

 The hike down the ravine is moderate difficulty (at most), and takes about 30-45 minutes in each direction.
 It’s a steep descent, and the return journey is plenty of work, but the trail is short enough that it isn’t too difficult overall.

 Do bring some water, or else buy some at the shops near the falls.
 If you get too wiped out, you can also pay to hitch a ride back to the top on one of the locals’ dirt bikes.